NTD-Modelling-Consortium/endgame-postprocessing/endgame_postprocessing/model_wrappers/sch/README.md

 input_dir = # TODO
 # Collect all of the worm directories that are in the input_dir
+# Note: The first worm directory in the list should contain files for all IUs across the worms
 worm_directories = next(os.walk(input_dir))[1]
 run_sch.run_sth_postprocessing_pipeline(
     input_dir,